Course Code: ecn

 In this first lesson, you'll discover some of the many benefits of becoming a nurse.
 The lesson will discuss the different pathways to getting a nursing diploma or degree, and then you'll look at the pros and cons of each.
 It will also talk about some things to think about before you seriously consider nursing school, like prerequisite classes and some of the skills that can help set you up for success.
 Got math?
 Are you a good multitasker?
 Do you like talking to other people?
 Great!
 If not, it's never too early to start practicing!

 This lesson is a crash course in medical basics.
-Without getting too detailed, it will discuss some common medical acronyms, and you'll learn how to decode intimidating medical terminology.
-It will talk about the different types of doctors, equipment, and tests that nurses encounter and then finish up with an introduction to medical math.
-It sounds a little scary, but this lesson will serve as a foundation to understanding the ones that follow.
-The information presented here can be helpful whether you work in the medical field someday or just want to know a little bit more about what's really happening when you or your loved ones go to the doctor.
+It will discuss some common medical acronyms and how to decode intimidating medical terminology.
+It will also talk about the different types of doctors, equipment, and tests that nurses encounter and then finish up with an introduction to medical math.
+These topics may sound scary, but this lesson will serve as a foundation to understanding the ones that follow.
+The information presented here can be helpful whether you plan to work in the medical field someday or just want to know a little bit more about what's really happening when you go to the doctor.

 This lesson is all about nurse training.
 First, you'll take a look at exactly what happens in nursing school—from the coursework to the clinical rotations to the exams.
 But school is just the beginning!
 After graduation, there's the NCLEX licensing exam, where you'll demonstrate that you've learned enough to be a safe and competent nurse.
 Then, it'll be time for your first nursing position, where you might enroll in a nurse internship or residency, or you might receive additional training in your department.
 By the end of this lesson, you'll have a good idea of the different types of training you might go through on your path to becoming a nurse.